-Description: Thallus crustose, rather thin, more or less cracked, sometimes delimited by a grey-black prothallus, several thalli often merging to cover very large surfaces, pale grey, to pale grey-brown, often with a characteristic violet or lilac tinge (which disappears in herbarium).
-Soralia first punctiform, then rapidly confluent, concolourous with or slightly paler than thallus, the farinose soredia often abuindant and giving the thallus a subleprose appearance.
-Apothecia very rare, elongate to almost circular, 0.8-1.3 mm wide, with a convex, persistently pruinose disc.
-Epithecium brown; hymenium colourless; hamathecium of branched and anastomosing paraphysoids; hypothecium dark brown.
+Description: Thallus crustose, episubstratic, sorediate or not, rather thin, continuous or more or less cracked, pale grey, to pale grey-brown, often with a characteristic lilac tinge (which disappears in the herbarium), sometimes delimited by a grey-black prothallus, several thalli often merging to cover very large surfaces.
+Soralia, when present, at first punctiform, then rapidly confluent, concolourous with or slightly paler than thallus, the farinose soredia often abundant and giving the thallus a subleprose appearance.
+Apothecia very rare in sorediate forms, common in the fertile forms corresponding to Schismatomma albocinctum, elongate to almost circular, sessile to immersed, not constricted at base, (0.5-)0.8-1.3 mm wide, with a convex, persistently white-pruinose disc and a thin, finally sometimes excluded thalline margin.
+Proper exciple thin, of anticlinally arranged hyphae; epithecium brown; hymenium colourless, I+ blue; paraphysoids branched and anastomosing, 1-2 µm thick; hypothecium dark brown to carbonaceous black.
 Asci clavate, bitunicate, thickened at apex, with an internal K/I+ blue ring.
-Ascospores 1-septate, hyaline, fusiform, curved, 30-37 x 4-5 µm.
+Ascospores 1-septate, hyaline, fusiform, curved, (25-)30-37 x 4-5 µm.
 Pycnidia rare, black, immersed.
-Conidia bacilliform, straight o slightly curved, 1-septate, hyaline to pale brown, 6-7 x c.
+Conidia bacilliform, straight or slightly curved, 1-septate, hyaline to pale brown, 6-7 x c.
 2 µm.
 Photobiont trentepohlioid.
-Spot tests: K-, C-, KC-, P-.
+Spot tests: K-, C-, KC-, P-, UV-.
 Chemistry: unidentified fatty acids.

 Note: a mild-temperate, mostly western species found on ancient oaks in northern Italy, but most abundant in Tyrrhenian Italy (e.g. on orange-trees along the Amalfi coast).
 The fertile, non-sorediate morph previously called Schismatomma albocinctum is genetically identical to the sorediate morph (Ertz & Tehler 2011); it has a Mediterranean-Atlantic distribution, and is found on bark of Pinus, Juniperus, Pistacia and other shrubs in maritime, very humid situations, being much rarer than the typical, sorediate form.